Dydoe: Effects

 Speculation has been made that it enhances sexual feeling that has been lost due to circumcision.
-The reason for this is the added pressure of the jewelry on the glans during intercourse, which may also lead to quicker ejaculations in some sexual positions.
+The reason for this is the added pressure of the jewelry on the glans during intercourse, which may also lead to quicker ejaculations in some sex positions.
 During vaginal intercourse, the piercing usually results in greater stimulation for the partner.
-A centrally placed dydoe works especially well in stimulating the g-spot, as the ball at the head is placed near to where the top ball of an apadravya would be placed.
+A centrally placed dydoe works especially well in stimulating the G-spot, as the ball at the head is placed near to where the top ball of an apadravya would be placed.
 An apadravya is generally considered the most pleasurable piercing for partners during vaginal intercourse.